colorblast/unintendedcon.github.io/src/posts/2020-02-16-how-to-frame-the-world.md

 Tribalism is hard to dispel because it has it's benefits.
 For one, it fosters a sense of community.
 If everyone in your community share the habit of going to the movies on a particular day, it becomes an exclusive community.
 Given that there is good reason to believe that our identities are formed not by our similarities, but by our differences, this gives us something to distinguish ourselves by forming an out-group.

-A common phenomenon in the social platforms and communities that have been formed on the Internet is that the community tends to be small and tight-knit, but as the the platform grows or acquires some large number of users, the advantages of said community falls apart and the original users leave.
+A common phenomenon in the social platforms and communities that have been formed on the Internet is that the community tends to be small and tight-knit, but as the platform grows or acquires some large number of users, the advantages of said community falls apart and the original users leave.
 The result is that platform is a shell of itself.

 We've always had tribalism, but it's grown worse in the age of the Internet.
-The internet has created gigantic platforms full of plenty of users, some of whom are always definitely going to be bad actors.
+The internet has created gigantic platforms full of plenty of users, some of whom are definitely going to be bad actors.

 As the number of people on social media platforms like Facebook and Twitter eclipse the population of governments, there have been growing calls for Facebook and Twitter to enforce stricter moderation.
 We'll get back to this when we discuss anchoring and why it's not possible for them do this.